one-ie/ONE/src/content/learn/daisyui/theme.md

 ## Introduction

-DaisyUI is fully themeable and colorable.
+DaisyUI is fully theme-able and colorable.
 Instead of using constant color utility classes like `bg-green-500`, `bg-orange-600`, and `bg-blue-700`, it's suggested to use semantic color utility classes like `bg-primary`, `bg-secondary`, and `bg-accent`.
 Each color name contains CSS variables, and daisyUI themes apply color values to the utility classes.

 ## Benefits